Access to U.S. chemical-site records is spotty

 As a result, public access to hazardous-chemical inventories is often spotty.

-Ten of the 50 states said they wouldn’t disclose their chemical inventory data, with some citing concerns that the information might be abused by terrorists.
-An eleventh state, South Dakota, declined to provide it in electronic form.
+Twenty-nine states provided copies of their chemical inventory data, but 10 refused, some citing concerns that the information might be abused by terrorists.

+South Dakota declined to provide data in electronic form.
 The rest either didn’t have electronic data or had not responded to requests as of Wednesday, four weeks after Reuters sought the data.
 Federal law stipulates that data be released within 45 days of request.

 The U.S. hazardous-chemical reporting program, known as Tier II, is meant to alert residents to dangers in their communities and to inform planning that could prevent fatalities and injuries.
 The program grew out of the Emergency Planning and Community Right To Know Act, enacted in 1986, following leaks of dangerous chemicals in India and West Virginia.